Decoherence rate expression due to air molecule scattering in spatial qubits: Wavelength-independent decoherence rate for Air molecule scattering

 This cross-section gives the result of the integration over the solid angle for the first term between brackets in equation eq.~\eqref{eq:integral}, which is the term that dominates the decoherence rate in SWL.

 To perform the solid angle integral over the second term in between brackets in eq.~\eqref{eq:integral} (the part that dominates in the LWL), we consider:

 and similarly for $\hat{\boldsymbol{n}}'$ with the angles $\theta'$, $\phi'$.
-The integral over the exponent can be simplified by considering $\boldsymbol{x}-\boldsymbol{x}'$, which is generically a 3-dimensional vector, to be only in the $\boldsymbol{x}$-direction~\footnote{Here, we have assumed the superposition to be in the $\boldsymbol{x}$-direction, noting that other choices (i.e. the $\boldsymbol{y}$- or $\boldsymbol{z}$-direction) do not alter the final result. ref.~\cite{schlosshauer}, on the other hand, averaged over the three directions in the dot product.
+The integral over the exponent can be simplified by considering $\boldsymbol{x}-\boldsymbol{x}'$, which is generically a 3-dimensional vector, to be only in the $\boldsymbol{x}$-direction~\footnote{Here, we have assumed the superposition to be in the $\boldsymbol{x}$-direction, noting that other choices (i.e. the $\boldsymbol{y}$- or $\boldsymbol{z}$-direction) do not alter the final result.
+Ref.~\cite{schlosshauer}, on the other hand, averaged over the three directions in the dot product.
 Interestingly, the resulting LWLs match despite the different approaches.}.
 With this simplification, the solid angle integral of the exponent-part of eq.~\eqref{eq:deco-rate-def} (i.e. the part indicated to be the `LWL-part') can be performed:

-$q$, we recall, is the momentum magnitude of the environmental particle and the cross-section given by the geometrical cross section (derived from eq.~\eqref{eq:swlpart}).
-After the solid angle integration, eq.~\eqref{eq:integral} becomes (by using eq.~\eqref{eq:swlpart} and eq.\eqref{eq:lwlpart} in eq.~\eqref{eq:integral}):
+We recall that $q$ is the momentum magnitude of the environmental particle and the cross-section is given by the geometrical cross section.
+After the solid angle integration, eq.~\eqref{eq:integral} (using eq.~\eqref{eq:swlpart} and eq.\eqref{eq:lwlpart}) becomes:

 The integration over the momentum magnitude remains, for which we consider $\rho(q)$ to be a Maxwell-Boltzmann distribution.
 The integration over momentum magnitude then gives: